Lavin-kulal/mutual-fund-broker-be/README.md

 - `JWT_EXPIRATION`
 - `SESSION_SECRET`

+### 5. MongoDB Setup

+1. Make sure MongoDB is installed on your system.
+2. Start the MongoDB server locally:
+   - **Windows**: Navigate to the MongoDB installation directory (typically `C:\Program Files\MongoDB\Server\7.0\bin`) and double-click on `mongod.exe` to run the server.
+   - **Mac/Linux**: Open a terminal and run `mongod`
+3. Verify the MongoDB server is running:
+   - The MongoDB service should be active and listening on port 27017
+   - The connection string in your `.env` file should match: `mongodb://localhost:27017/Mutual-fund-broker?authSource=admin`
+4. The application will automatically connect to this database when started.

-### 5. RapidAPI Setup
+### 6. RapidAPI Setup

 1. Sign up for an account on [RapidAPI](https://rapidapi.com/) to obtain your own API key.
 2. The application integrates with the [Latest Mutual Fund NAV API](https://rapidapi.com/suneetk92/api/latest-mutual-fund-nav) to fetch mutual fund data.
 3. The implementation specifically fetches open-ended schemes and provides functionality to filter by fund family.

-### 6. Database Setup

-1. Ensure MongoDB server is running on your local system.
-2. The application will automatically connect to the database specified in your `.env` file.

 ### 7. Run the Application